forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

   $ gcloud compute instances reset COMPUTE_ENGINE_INSTANCE_NAME
   ```

-The GCE instance will restart and perform a fresh installation of Forseti, so you do
+The Compute Engine instance will restart and perform a fresh installation of Forseti, so you do
 not need to ssh to the instance to run all the git clone/python install commands.

-There are limitations as to what resources you can update in your deployment.
-If you
-see an error that you cannot change a certain resources, it's likely that you will need
+Some resources can't be updated in a deployment.
+If you see an error that you can't
-to create a new deployment instead.
+change a certain resource, you'll need to create a new deployment of Forseti.

 Learn more about [Updating a Deployment](https://cloud.google.com/deployment-manager/docs/deployments/updating-deployments).